What are base stations?

 The communications industry has developed a national site archive to improve access to information about the deployment of mobile phone infrastructure across Australia.
 The archive contains information about most mobile phone towers deployed by carriers and includes information such as EME reports about a particular communications facility.

-More information on the placement of mobile phone towers can be found on the ACMA website.
+More information on mobile phone towers can be found on the ACMA website.

 The Commonwealth Department of Communications has produced a video explaining EME regulation in Australia with particular focus on base stations.